mikesoertsz/oc-inmoinversor-web/public/docs/ANALYTICS.md

 # Google Analytics Implementation

-This document describes the Google Analytics implementation using Next.js 15+ patterns and modern cookie consent management.
+This document describes the Google Analytics implementation using Next.js 16+ patterns with Google Consent Mode v2 and modern cookie consent management.

 ## Overview